himate/himate/README.md

 ## start / stop servers

 The database is controlled by the admin app.
-To ensure that all instances a running on the same database, you should use the two scripts inside of the ./tools directory.
+To ensure that all instances are running on the same database, you should use the two scripts inside of the ./tools directory.